Hikari (Hikaru Utada song): Legacy

-"Hikari" and "Simple & Clean" are often cited as "one of the best video game songs in recent history", as described by Dannii C. from Celebmix.com.
-Alex Hanavan from The Young Folks listed the orchestral version of "Hikari", which also appeared during the credits section of Kingdom Hearts, at number two on their "Top Ten Video Game Theme Songs".
+"Hikari" and "Simple And Clean" are often cited as "one of the best video game songs in recent history", as described by Dannii C. from Celebmix.com.
+Alex Hanavan from The Young Folks listed the orchestral version of "Hikari", which also appeared during the credits section of Kingdom Hearts, at number two on the "Top Ten Video Game Theme Songs".
 He stated his reason through his extended review; "Kingdom Hearts has several 'theme songs' but the orchestrated version of 'Hikari' takes the cake with all the makings of a grand adventure.
 It resonates with the many themes of the games: friendship, teamwork, and adventure.
 'Hikari' undoubtedly brings back wealth of memories for any fan of the franchise."
-GameFAQs's editor Pierce Sparrow listed both "Simple & Clean" and "Sanctuary" at number two on their "Top Ten Lyrical Songs for a Video Game".
+GameFAQs's editor Pierce Sparrow listed both "Simple And Clean" and "Sanctuary" at number two on the "Top Ten Lyrical Songs for a Video Game".
 Sparrow stated: "It was a little too difficult for me to choose just one of the songs, seeing as they have very similar qualities...
 I doubt that anyone will disagree that these are two of the greatest theme songs ever produced."

 "Hikari" brought Utada a number of accolades and award nominations.
 In 2008, the Guinness World Records listed the track as the best-selling video game single in Japan, and was included on the 2008 Gamer's Edition book; this is Utada's first, and current, induction into this.
-At the 17th Japan Gold Disc Awards in 2003, Utada won the Song of the Year award; they had also won two awards with the same name that year for their singles "Sakura Drops" and "Colors".
+At the 17th Japan Gold Disc Awards in 2003, Utada won the Song of the Year award; they had also won two awards with the same name that year for the singles "Sakura Drops" and "Colors".
 Similarly, they also received the Silver Award for Foreign Production recognition at the 2003 Japanese Society for Rights of Authors, Composers and Publishers Awards (JASRAC).
 In December 2015, in honor of Utada's comeback into the music business, Japanese website Goo.ne.jp hosted a poll for fans to rank their favourite songs by Utada out of 25 positions; the poll was held in only twenty-four hours, and thousands submitted their votes.
 As a result, "Hikari" was ranked at number three with 97 votes in total.

+A rerecorded version of "Hikari" was released on April 10, 2024 in Utada's greatest hits album Science Fiction.

+The version was preceded by the upgraded 4K resolution music video released in March 2024.
+"Simple And Clean" was also rerecorded and released in May 2024, following its use in the announcement trailer for the release of the Kingdom Hearts series on the Steam store.
+Both versions were produced by A.G.
+Cook.